-If none of these seems to be the problem then try restarting both devices.
+If none of these seems to be the problem, then try restarting both devices.

-Bluetooth is simply not working
+Bluetooth is not working.

 - Disable and re-enable Bluetooth on all connected devices.

 - Any apps you have been using on your phone remain open even after you exit the app.
-Check you have closed all apps on your phone by double pressing your home key on your iphone, which makes all apps you have visited appear on your screen.
+Check you have closed all apps on your phone by double pressing your home key on your iPhone, which makes all apps you have visited appear on your screen.
 Then use an upward swipe with your finger on each app page to close all your open apps.

 - Restart all devices.